Despite your job status, age or gender, chances are on weekdays you read an email before getting out of bed. You probably did it this morning.

 As marketing specialists, the challenge now depends on adapting an email marketing campaign to ongoing trends and new users.

-About the Author: Karina Ramos
+Author: Karina Ramos

 Karina Ramos is the representative from Placeit.
 A platform where everyone can make their own visual assets for their brand regardless of technical or artistic skills.
 Connect with Placeit on Facebook and LinkedIn.